CognitiveComputationLab/ccobra/docs/source/usage/myfirstmodel.rst

 For the pre-training step, we iterate over all the experimental participants and for each of them over the individual tasks contained in the dataset.
 In the innermost loop, the ``task_data`` variable contains an ``item`` and the corresponding ``response``.
-Here, the item refers to an instance of CCOBRA's Item class, which contains all the information available with respect to the presented problem (e.g., premises, response choices, etc.).
+Here, the item refers to an instance of CCOBRA's :class:`~ccobra.Item` class, which contains all the information available with respect to the presented problem (e.g., premises, response choices, etc.).

 To be able to match structurally equivalent syllogism even though they may contain different